-Thus, a minimalist wears his or her favorite clothes every day.
-Most days I wear jeans, a teeshirt, and a pair of Toms shoes.
-Or, when I feel like it, I wear a crisp white button-up shirt (pictured above), jeans, a blazer, colorful socks, and a clean pair of dress shoes.
-And I avoid logos for several reasons (though I still have a couple items with a small horse logo).
+My answer: a minimalist wears his or her favorite clothes every day.
+Most days I wear jeans, a teeshirt, and a pair of boots.
+Or, when I feel like it, I wear a crisp white button-up shirt, jeans, a blazer, colorful socks, and a clean pair of dress shoes.
+(I avoid logos because I don’t enjoy being a walking billboard.)

-I don’t have many clothes now—and I still go to the Goodwill a few times per month and donate an item or two (if I’m not wearing it anymore, it gets donated)—but I thoroughly enjoy the clothes I do own.
+I don’t have many clothes now—and I still go to the Goodwill a few times a month to donate an item or two (if I’m not wearing it anymore, it gets donated)—but I thoroughly enjoy the clothes I own.

-But I don’t give sentimental meaning to my clothes.
+I don’t, however, give sentimental meaning to my clothes.
 If all my clothes burned in a house fire tomorrow, it wouldn’t be a big deal to me.
-I give meaning to the important things in life—to relationships, to health, to pursuing my passions, to growth, to contribution.